ebrainte/back-gulappX/README.md

 ### Update Dish

-## Note: You can choose what fields to update, the only required fields are restaurantName and branchName
+## Note: You can choose what fields to update, the only required field is dishId
 POST
 ```
 /apiGulappX/updateDish